 Primary Health Networks

-NEDC will provide a systematic and targeted support to PHNs to support alignment and implementation of the National Strategy.
+NEDC will provide a systematic and targeted support to all PHNs to support alignment and implementation of the National Strategy.
 You can read more about our work with PHNs here and please reach out if you work for a PHN and would like to deliver eating disorder projects.

 Eating Disorder Safe principles